GradleUp/gr8/README.md

 # Keep kotlin metadata so that the Kotlin compiler knows about top level functions and other things
 -keep class kotlin.Metadata { *; }

+# Keep FunctionX because they are used in the public API of Gradle/AGP/KGP
+-keep class kotlin.jvm.functions.** { *; }

+# Keep Unit for kts compatibility, functions in a Gradle extension returning a relocated Unit won't work
+-keep class kotlin.Unit

 # We need to keep type arguments (Signature) for Gradle to be able to instantiate abstract models like `Property`
 -keepattributes Signature,Exceptions,*Annotation*,InnerClasses,PermittedSubclasses,EnclosingMethod,Deprecated,SourceFile,LineNumberTable